 Let's Talk About Cotton

-Of the eight pairs of undies tested in this review, none of them are cotton.
-And that was intentional.
+Of the many pairs of undies test in this review, none of them is cotton.
+And that is intentional.
 Cotton has a few major downsides for active use: it's slow to dry, generally less durable, and can have a tendency to stretch out after use.

 Because our underwear has significant skin contact, any sweaty activity is going to force your cotton undies to absorb quite a bit of moisture.
 Cotton can be breathable, but it's generally not going to wick moisture away like some synthetic materials.
 And because we generally wear our underwear under other garments, they can take a long time to dry.
 Wet underwear = cold, wet skin, which can be a major issue in the backcountry without the option to change.